AdobeDocs/marketo.zh-Hant/help/marketo/product-docs/email-marketing/general/beta-new-email-editor/email-templates.md

 ### 新增Assets {#add-assets}

 ```
 ADD ASSETS OR ADD IMAGES?
-WHAT OTHER ASSETS CAN YOU ADD?
+WHAT OTHER ASSETS CAN YOU ADD??
 ```

 ```